Doesn’t food make you happy? And, can you eat yourself happier? The short answer to both: Yes.

 • • •

-Author Bio: Jessica Smith is an avid reader who enjoys getting lost in the world of books.
-Holding on to her passion for fitness, she believes that a healthy diet is a key to healthy living.
+Authors’ Bio: Jessica Smith is an avid reader who enjoys getting lost in the world of books.
+Holding on to her passion for fitness, she believes a healthy diet is key to healthy living.
 Sandip Roy is psychology writer, happiness researcher, and medical doctor.
 Founder of Happiness India Project, and chief editor of its blog.
 He writes popular-science articles on positive psychology and related topics.

 √ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.